CYCLING & MOUNTAIN BIKING

 With its spectacular river and peace and quiet it’s well worth the effort of a visit.

 The Teviot Valley boasts many fishing spots with good numbers of Rainbow and Brown trout, we have been lucky enough to have the odd trout passed onto us by campers and can recommend they are well worth the effort.
 The cycle trail now offers access to areas that were previously inaccessible.
+This photo is taken fishing the Upper Teviot.
 Lake Onslow a high country lake is also easily accessible by vehicle from Millers Flat.